 Labelling and ASN format

-Annex E of CH Installation and Maintenance Support Materials describes the equipment which the DCC will supply, by region, in relation to its fulfilment of Communications Hub Orders.
+Annex E of the CH Installation and Maintenance Support Materials describes the equipment which the DCC will supply, by Region, in relation to its fulfilment of Communications Hub Orders.

 Communications Hub Labels

 The DCC will meet its obligation in clause 5.4 of the CH Handover Support Materials for it to permanently mark the identification information onto the front face of each Communications Hub, by permanently marking the Communications Hub labelling information specified in Annex A of the CH Handover Support Materials onto the front face of each Communications Hub.
 As detailed in the aforementioned clause 5.4, the front face of the Communications Hub is the face which contains the M4 retaining screw.